cedarbdd/cedar/README.markdown

   spec suite.
 If you prefer to run your specs with Xcode's built-in OCUnit runner, choose the testing bundle.
 Name this target Specs, or something else suitable.
-* If you're using ARC there are some caveats with using Cedar matchers, see below under "Matchers and ARC".
 * If you created a spec bundle, you must additionally add it to the list of tests for the intended target:
   * Select the target you want the tests to run against.